calebglawson/rippl/readme.md

 Threaded, streaming downloader of Reddit media.

 Why separate the Download Server from the Stream Client?
 Writing to external directories from a docker volume causes files to be cached in-memory on Linux hosts.
 While this memory is available to other processes, these files aren't accessed by the program after being downloaded.
-Caching these files in RAM is wasteful, in the loosest sense of the term.
-The download server is meant to be run on the host OS to circumvent this caching behavior.

 ## Download Server
 1. Install python requirements.